dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 To be more concrete, let's take can a couple of examples:

-- A moderately sized Kubernetes cluster can easily hundreds of objects expressed as YAML files.
-Imagine scaling this both vertically (dev, staging, prod clusters) and horizontally (many clusters).
+- A moderately sized Kubernetes cluster can easily be hundreds of objects expressed as YAML files.
+Imagine scaling this both vertically (dev, staging and prod clusters) and horizontally (many clusters).
 It's natural to be wanting to share the common configuration between those clusters definitions and have well defined ways to make this configuration evolve over time.

 - For organizations using micro-services, very quickly the need arises to abstract away or factorize the full extend of what it means to be a service